UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Before switching gas providers, review customer service ratings and be aware of potential early termination fees of $150 or more.

-When your heat goes out or you have a billing dispute, the rate per therm matters less than the person on the other end of the phone.
-In this category, recent customer sentiment shows a distinct divide between the two companies.
+When your heater goes out or you discover a confusing billing dispute, the rate per therm matters far less than the human being on the other end of the phone.
+In this category, recent Gas South customer reviews and SCANA feedback show a distinct operational divide between the two organizations.

 Gas South Reputation